 The You're Worried We're Listening program has been implemented to enable patients and families to call for immediate help and advice if they are concerned about the care they are receiving.
-Posters are displayed in all patient areas with details on how to escalate any concerns to a manger 24/7.

 Private health insurance

 On admission you will be asked whether you have Private Health Insurance and whether you would like to be admitted as a private patient.
 By electing to be admitted into our hospital as a private patient you will enjoy the advantages of: